synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 >Note: The system sizing capability does not apply to Scan Farm workloads.

+The default system size is Unspecified.
+A system size specification will override most configurable resource requests.
+If you want to use specific resource requests, keep the `sizing.size` chart parameter at its default value.

 ## Core Feature Requirements

 This section describes the web and web database requirements based on the system size.